raestrada/iac-challenge/scripts/README.md

 # Setup Scripts Documentation

-This directory contains automation scripts for setting up the development and deployment environment for the IAC Challenge project.
+This directory contains automation scripts for setting up the development and deployment environment for the IDP Control Plane Lab project.

 ## Prerequisites